 My First Book of Japanese Words: An ABC Rhyming Book by Michelle Haney Brown

-This is a lovely picture book in ENGLISH but with Japanese words for each letter both in Hiragane and Kanji.
-There is also interesting tidbits of information about the Japanese culture that kids would enjoy. [picture book, ages 2 and up]
+This is a lovely picture book in ENGLISH but with Japanese words for each letter both in Hiragana and Kanji.
+There are also interesting tidbits of information about the Japanese culture that kids would enjoy. [picture book, ages 2 and up]

 Japanese Themed Picture Books for Preschoolers

 Here are more picture books with a reference to Japan.

 Japanese/English Bi-Lingual Folktale Picture Books

 I happen to have these Japanese Folk Tale books that I found in a Japanese bookstore in Orange County when visiting my mom.
 They are lovely little books on famous Japanese folk tales and are bi-lingual.

 The waving cat at Japanese restaurants and stores might be familiar but perhaps this Japanese folktale of how the Maneki Neko (The Cat That Invites Good Luck) is new to you.
 It’s new to me and I’m half Japanese!

 Long ago in Japan, a kind but poor toymaker named Tokuzo traveled from village to village to sell his toys.
 He happened to see a cat running from a dog who ended up in a terrible accident.